Inria-NERV/happyFeat/docs/user_guide/train.md

   - A frequency range can be entered, using a colon symbol(`:`) as such: `C4;13:16`
   - If you want to use more than one feature, click `Add Feature` to add a field.
   - You can remove the last field using `Remove Last Feat`
+  - Alternatively, you can automatically fill these fields by using the [Automatic Feat.
+Selection](autofeat.md) mechanism.
   - *Note: If you have setup your workspace to allow for using two metrics, you can choose to use training features for only one of the metrics or for both metrics*

 !!! note
 	These features can be automatically entered using the ["AutoFeat" mechanism](autofeat.md).
 Note that you can still add/remove training features after using this mechanism.

-The number of k-fold partitions to use for the training step can be set.
-Trials used for training will be segmented using this number of partitions.
+- The **number of k-fold partitions** to use for the cross-validation step can be set.

 The list of runs available for training is updated with runs which have undergone feature extraction in this *session* (see paragraph on *sessions* in [workspaces](workspaces.md))